 This is a highly rewarding job that will allow you to influence and motivate your students to instil them with a passion and enthusiasm for sport.

-After studying a degree in Sports and Exercise Nutrition you could go on to work with elite athletes and professional sports teams as an SENr-registered performance nutritionist, or become a self-employed exercise nutritionist for the general public to help them achieve their individual performance or health goals.
+Sports Nutritionists work with either elite athletes and professional sports teams (and should be SENr-registered) or with the general public to help them achieve their individual performance or health goals.

 Whether you choose to work with athletes or the public, your role will be highly varied and could include creating, delivering and evaluating diet plans; assessing body composition; or undertaking nutritional analyses to encourage your client to make healthier food choices to benefit their performance and long-term goals.